6 Things You Need To Know About Marketing Management (+ 5 Templates)

-Failure means that you’re pushing yourself, taking risks, and trying new things.
-AND it gives you the opportunity to improve and try again.
+Failure means that you’re pushing yourself, taking risks, trying new things, and it gives you the opportunity to improve and try again.

-But in the real-world, failure is inevitable.
-That Facebook live video series you thought would push x number of visitors to your site flopped; OR maybe that holiday sale campaign didn’t bring in as many customers as you wanted.
+In the real world, failure is inevitable.
+That Facebook live video series you thought would push x number of visitors to your site flopped, or maybe that holiday sale campaign didn’t bring in as many customers as you wanted.

-You’ve tried something new.
-You learned it didn’t work.
-And can adjust for next time.
+You’ve tried something new, learned it didn’t work, and you can adjust for next time.